 The L & LC’s reliance on the community college statewide library consortium to purchase electronic research databases allows the college to maximize the use of library materials budgets for critical purchases.
 This practice increases purchasing power by leveraging the combined buying power of the consortium’s member institutions, which include nearly all California community colleges as well as some community colleges from surrounding states.
 Collaborating with the consortium also provides streamlined bookkeeping by consolidating subscriptions from multiple vendors into a single invoice.
 OCLC’s Worldshare ILS and Springshare’s LibGuides, LibAnswers, and LibCal are four critical tools for which the L & LC relies on outside entities.
 Contracts are in place that ensure the tools are consistently available and provide technical support to assist with any issues that arise.
 All three were acquired in response to identified needs after a rigorous review process.
 In the case of WorldShare, the L & LC migrated from another product in 2013.
 The process was initiated by L & LC staff who were increasingly disappointed with the functionality of the old ILS.
 An extensive review of alternative solutions was conducted before the decision was made to switch products.
 (L & LC - Faculty Meeting Minutes, 11/1/2012)

 3M provides the L & LCs with a complete industry standard security system, including pads and gates.
 These are provided with an annual maintenance contract that includes technical support and service calls.
 Periodic inventories assess quantity of missing material (i.e. if gates are functioning, quantity should remain low, which has been the case in recent years).
 (L & LC May 2015 Inventory) Observation and discussion with staff shows RFID pads are used and effective.
 Staff get audible and visible alerts at time of incidents, allowing staff to intervene and leading to the recovery of secured material passing through gates.

+The L & LC facilitates regular student surveys to assess the usage and effectiveness of its services.
+Regular discussion with instructional faculty identifies library support needs for individual disciplines.
+Student and faculty responses are a primary driver of exploration and adoption of new services.

 Standard II.C: Student Learning Programs and Support Services